Detecting Identification Failure in Moment Condition Models: Application to the Long-Run Risks Model

 The following considers joint inference for the two preference parameters $\theta_1 = (\gamma,\psi^{-1})$.
 The remaining coefficients are $\theta_2 = (\rho,\phi_e,\sigma,\nu,\sigma_w,\mu,\mu_d,\phi,\phi_d,\delta)$.
 Amongst these nuisance parameters, it seems reasonable to think that several are (semi)-strongly identified.
-However, the asset pricing coefficients $(A_{0,m},\dots)$ are highly non-linear functions of $\theta$ so it is arguably more difficult to pin-down exactly how many and which ones are well identified.
-Nethertheless, the results in this paper imply that $B_{n,LS}P_{\theta_1}^\perp$ can determine how many nuisance parameters are weakly identified with high-probability.
+However, the asset pricing coefficients $(A_{0,m},\dots)$ are highly non-linear functions of $\theta$ so it is arguably more difficult to pin down exactly how many and which ones are well identified.
+Nevertheless, the results in this paper imply that $B_{n,\infty}P_{\theta_1}^\perp$ can determine how many nuisance parameters are weakly identified with high probability.